24-Hour Urine Collection

 - Prolonged urinary tract blockage.

 syndrome.
 This health problem has several different causes.
-Symptoms include: protein in the urine, low protein in the blood, high cholesterol levels, and tissue swelling.

-makes the kidneys larger and, over time, takes over and destroys working kidney tissue. pyelonephritis.
+Symptoms include protein in the urine, low protein in the blood, high cholesterol levels, and tissue swelling. kidneys larger.
+Over time, it takes over and destroys working kidney tissue. pyelonephritis.
 This is an inflammation in the small structures in the kidney.
-It’s often caused

-- Screening for preeclampsia in pregnancy.
-Preeclampsia is a dangerous health problem that sometimes occurs in pregnancy.
-It

-There may be other reasons for your healthcare provider to recommend 24-hour urine
+It’s often caused for preeclampsia in pregnancy.
+Preeclampsia is a dangerous health problem that sometimes occurs in There may be other reasons for your healthcare provider to recommend 24-hour urine